Blog

 Some examples of data masking include:

-• Replacing PII with symbols or characters
+• Replacing PII data, such as names, addresses, etc. with symbols or characters

 What are the different types of data masking?